The women of Saturday Night Live joined this week's host, Saoirse Ronan, to sing a catchy, pop anthem called "Welcome To Hell."

 With a fistful of keys, Kate McKinnon tousles her hair as she shares, "This is how I walk home at night."
 With each passing chorus, they remind viewers that women have been dealing with this dynamic for centuries.
 As for the question that keeps coming up, why didn't women speak up sooner?
 "Well, dang double daddy, we definitely did.
 For hundreds of years.
 But I guess no one, like, cared," Ronan and Bryant sing together as they sit on swings and lick lollipops.
 Cut to a witch being burned in Salem, MA — oh, right, that's why.
 While the video might be sweet, the subject is certainly sinister.

 Leslie Jones jumps in to remind everyone that intersectionality should not be forgotten.
 Sexual harassment and assault affect all women, but some more than others.
-"You do know that it's like a million times worse for a woman of color, right?"
+"You do know that it's like a million times worse for a woman of colour, right?"
 Without hesitation, they all agree.
 Understanding the complexity of the problem is a key component in addressing it.

 "Now House of Cards is ruined," Ronan sings in reference to accusations made against Kevin Spacey," and that really sucks.
 Well here's a list of stuff that's ruined for us: parking, and walking, and Uber, and ponytails, and bathrobes, and night time, and drinking, and hotels, and vans."
-What is one show being canceled when your personal safety is called into question during everyday situations?
+What is one show being cancelled when your personal safety is called into question during everyday situations?

 Meanwhile, the Weekend Update seems to be overwhelmed by the ever-growing list of offenders.
 "I almost forgot about this week's batch of predators," says co-anchor Colin Jost.
 "That's a whole segment of the news, now.
 Just gotta announce the names every week like Powerball numbers."
 If the last couple months seem exhausting, bear in mind the last couple centuries.